 Solithromycin is a next-generation macrolide, the first fluoroketolide, which is active against macrolide-resistant bacteria and is more active than azithromycin or clarithromycin against most macrolide-susceptible bacteria.
 It is the first macrolide since azithromycin to have the potential to be administered both orally and intravenously (IV).
-Orally-administered solithromycin completed Phase II clinical trials in patients with community-acquired bacterial pneumonia and the IV formulation has been evaluated in a Phase I clinical trial in healthy volunteers.
-A Phase III clinical trial in which oral solithromycin is being tested in patients with community-acquired bacterial pneumonia has been initiated in December 2012.
-Cempra also conducted a small Phase II trial of oral solithromycin in patients with uncomplicated gonococcal infections.
+Orally-administered solithromycin completed a Phase 3 clinical trial in patients with community acquired bacterial pneumonia, and the IV formulation is being evaluated in a Phase 3 clinical trial for the same indication.
+Cempra is also conducting a Phase 3 trial of oral solithromycin in patients with uncomplicated gonococcal infections.

 Led by an accomplished management team dedicated to shape the future of the company and the industry